psycopg/psycopg/docs/advanced/pool.rst

 .. _Prometheus: https://prometheus.io/

-The following values should be provided, but please don't consider them as a rigid interface: they may change.
-Keys whose value is 0 may be not returned.
+The following values should be provided, but please don't consider them as a rigid interface: it is possible that they might change.
+Keys whose value is 0 may not be returned.

 ======================= =====================================================